resteybar/lynette-skin-studio-website/README.md

 # Lynette's Skin Studio Website

 > A website that introduces the facial business, Lynette's Skin Studio.
-It includes their services, products, and contact information.
+It includes their about info, services, products, and contact info.

 ***Home Page***